Visit the institution website for COVID‑19 updates

 Months of entry

-This course has been created to equip graduates with advanced mathematical tools that can be applied in major areas of scientific intrigue, from black holes to the Higgs boson.
+This course has been created to equip graduates with advanced mathematical tools that can be applied in major areas of scientific intrigue, from black holes to dark matter.
 There is a wide range of optional modules for you to choose from, so you can focus on the topics that excite you most: general relativity, field theory, quantum mechanics, geometry, electrodynamics, solar physics, particle physics and more.

 You’ll spend around one-third of your time working on your own research project, under the supervision of an expert from our School of Mathematics and Statistics or Department of Physics and Astronomy.
 This in-depth research experience is great preparation for a PhD.
 There are also modules on machine learning, finance and statistics, so you can develop skills to help you stand out in job markets where maths and physics graduates thrive, such as data science and banking.